fbpx

 Visit Website

 Dr. Marty’s makes all food in-house in their own manufacturing facility.
 Recipes use all-natural ingredients, including natural meat proteins like beef, turkey, salmon, duck, organ meats, and eggs.
 All recipes are freeze-dried raw.
 Fresh fruits and veggies, along with top-quality proteins, offer dogs top flavor and nutrition.
-No fillers or additives, just all-natural ingredients.
+There are no fillers or additives, just all-natural ingredients.

 ProsCons